dimsav/backupish/README.md

 Backupish
 =========

-A bash script to upload backups of directories and mysql to dropbox
+A bash script to create backups of directories and mysql databases.
+Optionally upload to dropbox

+Requirements:

+* zip command
+* mysqldump command